inkVerb/VIP/201/Lesson-03.md

 sudo apt list
 ```

-*Those are available from your current "repositories", listed here...*
+*Those are available software packages from your current "repositories", listed here...*

 | **4** :$